kelvin-olaiya/OOP-understanding-interfaces/README.md

 * a `default` method `void whereAmI()`, that prints a simple string to help us understard which of the two default implementation is taken into consideration;
 * and a method `void otherMethod()` just to confirm what is being said in the abstract.

-Then i have a class `Test` that implements the two interfaces and has a black implementation of `otherMethod()`.
+Then i have a class `Test` that implements the two interfaces and has a blank implementation of `otherMethod()`.
-Finally a `Main` class to make use the the `Test` class.
+Finally a `Main` class to make use of the `Test` class.
 For sake of semplicity i didn't organize the code in packages or inside of a src folder

 ## Result